floriandejonckheere/utu-thesis/thesis/chapters/05-automated-modularization.typ

 Using a systematic literature review, we will identify and categorize existing literature regarding automated modularization of monolith codebases.
 We will also provide a brief overview of the most relevant approaches and tools.

+// TODO: snowballing
 A systematic literature review is used to identify, evaluate and interpret research literature for a given topic area, or research question @systematic_literature_review_guidelines.
-The systematic nature of systematic literature reviews reduce bias through a well-defined sequence of steps to identify and categorize existing literature.
+The systematic nature of systematic literature reviews reduces bias through a well-defined sequence of steps to identify and categorize existing literature, although publication bias still has to be considered.
 Studies directly researching the topic area are called _primary_ studies, systematic studies aggregating and summarizing primary studies are called _secondary_ studies.
+_Tertiary_ studies are systematic studies aggregating and summarizing secondary studies.

 The literature review is conducted using a three-step protocol as defined by #cite(<systematic_literature_review_guidelines>, form: "author") @systematic_literature_review_guidelines: